 By Shukri Wachu.

-Mr Mwangi said that Kenyans who won’t be at home on the nights of August 24 to August 31 will still be counted in the population census at the joints they would be in, including lodgings.
+The Kenya National Bureau of Statistics (KNBS) director general, Zachary Mwangi Chege, has said that Kenyans who won’t be at home on the nights of August 24 to August 31 will still be counted in the population census at the joints they would be in, including lodgings.

-In the exclusive interview with K24 Digital, Mr Mwangi said those who will be counted away from home fall under the non-conventional participants.
+In an exclusive interview with K24 Digital, Mr Mwangi said those who will be counted away from home are categorised as non-conventional participants.

 Non-conventional participants include Kenyans in hotels, lodgings, people in transit, schools, hospitals, prisons, children’s homes, street urchins, immigrants, and detainees.